grapeot/AmazonPriceMonitor/README.md

 ```

 An example `price.txt` is provided for quick visualizaiton preview.
 You may want to remove it before crawling your own data.

+# Interesting fact

+An interesting fact of this repo is, every file has a different extension name/language. :)